brianlam38/AWS-Certified-Security-Specialty/Chapter 3 - Logging and Monitoring.md

 * Two AWS-managed policies: AWSCloudTrailFullAccess (security role) and AWSCloudTrailReadOnly (auditor role)

 How can we be notified that a log file has been created / validate integrity?
-* Configure SNS ontifs and log file validation.
+* Configure SNS notifications and log file validation.
-* Develop a solution to execute log validation usign the digest file.
+* Develop a solution to execute log validation using the digest file.

 How to prevent CT log files from being deleted?
 * Using IAM and bucket policies